kusmithasalveru/kusmithasalveru/README.md

 # Hackathons & Workshops

-- Participated in **Guidewire Hackathon 2026**
+- Participated in **Guidewire Hackathon 2026**, where I worked on an AI-powered fraud detection system for gig workers.
-- Built **GigShield – AI-Based Fraud Detection System**
+- Built **GigShield**, a scalable backend-focused platform with real-time processing and automated workflows.
-- Completed Cloud & DevOps workshops
+- Attended Cloud & DevOps workshops focused on Docker, Jenkins, CI/CD and deployment practices.
-- Participated in technical ideathons & engineering workshops
+- Participated in technical ideathons and engineering workshops to improve problem-solving and software development skills.

 ### Certificates Repository